 Find the perfect workouts from the JEFIT exercise database by muscle group, equipment, or try something new.

-1306 EXERCISES FOUND
+1295 EXERCISES FOUND

-Machine Inverted Row
+Machine Inverted Row (Feet Elevated)

 The body row exercise is a great overall exercise for the chest, back and core muscles and you should use either a smith machine or stable weight rack to perform this exercise.
 Steps : 1.)
-Start by lying under a bar so that it is aligned at mid chest level and your feet are positioned across a bench.
+Start by lying under a bar so that it is aligned at mid chest level with your feet positioned across a bench.
 2.)
 While keeping your abs drawn tightly in and your back flat, use your arms and row your body up towards the bar until you start to feel a stretch in your chest.
 3.)
 Hold this position for a count then slowly return back to the start in a controlled motion.
 4.)
 Repeat for as many reps and sets as desired.
 Tips : 1.)
 Make sure that the rack or the smith machine is stable before you perform the exercise.

 Barbell Kneeling Wrist Curl (Palms Up)